Skip to content

 Visit our knowledge base and learn more.

-Additional Course Information
+Additional Information

 Organization of Course

-The course is comprised of two separate courses, taken together with a week off in-between:
+The course is comprised of two parts:

 Part 1: Statistics 1 – Probability and Study Design (4 weeks)